 Question: If there is a 3 to 5 year minimum time frame for promotion, does that mean I’m ineligible if I more recently received my initial rank?

 Answer: No, this time frame applies to the time between promotions, not the time between having your initial rank established and a promotion.
 As part of entering into the program, all Academic Professionals need to have an initial rank established that reflects where they are currently in their career.
 Sometimes an Academic Professional is close to the next promotion rank when their initial rank is established and should be able to apply for promotion at the next, appropriate opportunity.
-For questions about your eligibility, please attend office hours.
+For questions about your eligibility, please attend office hours or contact Susan Breakenridge at email@example.com.

 Question: Will I be reclassified to a Civil Service position if I get promoted?

-A small number of Library APs (essentially those in IT, HR, and Business) could be reclassified if they obtain promotion under the new campus-level review process.
+Answer: A small number of Library APs (essentially those in IT, HR, and Business) could be reclassified if they obtain promotion under the new campus-level review process.
 However, these employees would be reclassified at some point through the functional audits that are being conducted.
-Illinois Human Resources will notify us if an individual will be reclassified as part of receiving the promotion, and they would have an opportunity to decline the promotion.
-However, if the individual’s position is audited and reclassified in the future, then that reclassification would happen without the promotion and salary increase.

-Question: How can I find out about changes the 2021 program?
+Question: How can I find out about changes to the upcoming program?

 Question: Will there be office hours where I can ask about the AP Promotion Program?